thehalb/thehalb2.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Research Projects
+      title: Selected Projects
-      text: These are our current projects.
+      text: I enjoy making things.
+Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - project